Gucci takes direct control of Moscow shops

 Other Italian luxury brands including Prada and Moncler (MONC.MI) have been converting wholesale accounts and franchises into directly-operated shops, as they seek to secure higher margins and greater control over their brands.

-(Corrects to say Gucci has taken direct control of shops, not will take control)
+(The story corrects to say Gucci has taken direct control of shops, not will take control))

 (Reporting by Isla Binnie; Editing by Mark Heinrich, Greg Mahlich)